omarryhan/spotilities/README.md

 1. Spotify OAuth2 client ID
 2. Google Analytics public ID (Optional, just remove mine if you don't want GA)

-Then search for `SPOTIFY_CLIENT_ID` and `GA_TRACKING_ID` and replace them.
+Then search for `SPOTIFY_CLIENT_ID` and `GA_TRACKING_ID` and replace the existing keys.

-Then to build the project run:
+To build the project, run:

 ```
 npm run build && npm run export
 ```

-This will generate the disribution files in the /out directory.
+This will generate the disribution files in the `/out` directory.
 After that, all you have to do is to serve this directory with a web server.

 ## Privacy

 I do not collect any personal information or any sort of access whatsover.
 All the action is only on your browser.

 I added a Google Analytics plugin to see how users interact with the website, which pages users visit, what features users use etc. The GA plugin doesn't collect any personal information either.
 I also opted out from sharing the information I collect with Google (Which is kind of a moot point given that the data is already stored on Google's servers).
 I'd appreciate if you'd stop any tracker-blocker or adblocker (no ads) for this website.